Photocontrol of spin scalar chirality in centrosymmetric itinerant magnets

-Although the spin scalar chirality is not completely uniform as shown in Figs.~\ref{fig:2}(f) and \ref{fig:2}(g), we can confirm the topological nature by calculating the Chern number.
-In such a system without translational symmetry, the Chern number $n_\mathrm{Ch}$ is defined as~\cite{Avron1994a, Avron1994b, Aizenman1998}
+Although the spin scalar chirality is not completely uniform as shown in Figs.~\ref{fig:2}(d) and \ref{fig:2}(e), we can confirm the topological nature by calculating the Chern number $n_\mathrm{Ch}$.
+In aperiodic systems, such index is defined as~\cite{Avron1994a, Avron1994b, Aizenman1998} \footnote{We have other expressions of the Chern number in aperiodic systems, such as the Bott index (see, e.g., Refs.~\cite{Bellissard1994, Hastings2010, Loring2010}) and the Chern number in the real space~\cite{Kitaev2006, Prodan2010}.
+The nonzero index corresponds to the system showing the topological Hall effect.}